-Learn the history of the JSEA and JSN, which begins in the 1960’s and now spans more than half a century.
+Learn the history of the JEA, JSEA and JSN, which begins in the 1960’s and now spans more than half a century.

-History of the JSEA/JSN
+History of the JEA, JSEA and JSN

 During the 1960’s the role of private secondary education in the United States was being debated in many quarters in light of the considerable social upheaval then taking place.
 Similarly, during the time of Vatican Council II and afterwards, many within the Society of Jesus began to question the effectiveness of its traditional apostolates, particularly parishes and schools.
 Some members of the Society advocated and opted for direct social service in the inner cities where poverty and racism seemed obvious manifestations of societal injustice.
 The Society’s commitment, moreover, to the mission of faith and justice left many in the institutional apostolates wondering about their role and future.

 In 1964, a serious study was undertaken to determine just how effective Jesuit high schools had been in the Christian formation of its students.
 The findings of the research, known as “The Fichter Study,” gave impetus to the establishment of the Jesuit Secondary Education Association (JSEA) as an entity in its own right (separate from a similar organization for Jesuit colleges and universities) that would provide services for Jesuit high schools in order to further the specifically Jesuit character of their educational efforts.
 The Preamble to the Constitutions of JSEA, drawn up in response to the context in which Jesuit educators found themselves, set forth a challenging vision and sent out a powerful call to action which ultimately would inspire those working in the secondary education apostolate to a dynamic sense of mission and purpose, deeply rooted in Ignatian spirituality and Jesuit tradition.

 1970's - The Jesuit Secondary Education Association (JSEA)